Breaking News

 Even the people around her have profound ties to the organization, including her longtime senior adviser, Alex deGrasse, who wrote on X in 2021 that he was a “a proud member” of the club.

 The convenient rebrand could be the result of Stefanik’s political ambitions: The 41-year-old Albany native is vying to become the state’s first Republican governor in two decades.
-Peeling away from the club’s caustic beliefs could make her more palatable to the large liberal population in New York City required to win the gubernatorial race.
+Peeling away from the club’s beliefs could make her more palatable to the large liberal population in New York City required to win the gubernatorial race.

 Albany’s current leadership—and Stefanik’s 2026 Democratic opponent—was unimpressed with the effort.

-“This is not the first time Stefanik has been caught palling around with hateful antisemites, and it won’t be the last,” Kathy Hochul Campaign Spokesperson Ryan Radulovacki told The New Republic.
+“This is not the first time Stefanik has been caught palling around with hateful antisemites, and it won’t be the last,” Kathy Hochul campaign spokesperson Ryan Radulovacki told The New Republic.

-Stefanik was also affiliated with another youth Republican group bearing a strikingly similar name—the New York State Young Republican Club—which made national headlines in October when leaked screenshots from a private group chat revealed the race-based vitriol amongst its top members.
+Stefanik was also affiliated with another youth Republican group bearing a strikingly similar name—the New York State Young Republican Club—which made national headlines in October when leaked screenshots from a private group chat revealed the race-based vitriol among its top members.
 In it, Young Republican leaders referred to Black people as monkeys and joked about rape, slavery, and the gas chamber.*

 * This piece originally misstated which organization had the leaked group chat.